Simon Girty: Myths and Perception

 Girty's name has often been "synonymous with savagery and monstrosity."
 Throughout the nineteenth century and into the twentieth, numerous authors portrayed Girty as a "monster" whose hands were "stained with the innocent blood of women and children."
-For example, in his 1904 biography of Daniel Boone, John Peck wrote of Girty:
+For example, in his 1847 biography of Daniel Boone, John Peck wrote of Girty:

 The shrieks and groans of helpless women and children, while butchered in the most horrid forms by ruthless savages, were music to his soul."

-Girty's infamy has been traced to the 1783 publication of Dr. Knight's account of Crawford's death.
+Girty's infamy dates to the 1783 publication of Dr. Knight's account of Crawford's death.
 Knight's Narrative, as edited by Brackenridge, was accepted "word-for-word" by most early historians.
 The accuracy of the narrative was seldom questioned until Parker B. Brown's 1987 article, "The Historical Accuracy of the Captivity Narrative of Doctor John Knight."
-Brown accused Brackenridge of rewriting history, and noted that Girty repeatedly tried to bargain for Crawford's life until he was warned off by Hopocan.
+Brown accused Brackenridge of rewriting history and noted that Girty repeatedly tried to bargain for Crawford's life until he was threatened by Hopocan.
 Finally, Brown debunks the frequently quoted claim that Girty "laughed heartily, and by all his gestures seemed delighted at the horrid scene."

 Most scholars now accept that there was little Girty could do to prevent Crawford's death.
-Unlike his relationship with the Wyandot, Girty had little influence among the Delaware for whom the execution was justifiable retribution for the massacre at Gnadenhutten.
+Unlike his relationship with the Wyandot, Girty had little influence among the Delaware, for whom the execution was justifiable retribution for the massacre at Gnadenhutten.
 Even the Moravian missionary John Heckewelder, the first to name Girty a "white savage," believed that "it was not in the power of any man" to save Crawford.

 Girty was vilified not only because he was a turncoat but because he was "race traitor" who championed the cause of Indigenous people and incited them to commit violence against whites.
 Early historians blamed Girty for "depredations he didn't commit and credited him for leadership he never possessed."
 Some falsely claimed that Girty led the 1777 Siege of Fort Henry, and that he led the forces that routed the Kentucky militia at the Battle of Blue Licks.
 Perversely, some even made Girty the scapegoat for Gnadenhutten, arguing that had the "renegade" not incited Indigenous warriors to commit atrocities, the Americans would never have massacred the Moravian Lenape.

-Recent scholarship has used the textual evidence contained in the Wisconsin Historical Society's Draper Manuscript Collection to provide a more balanced and nuanced account of Girty's life.
-Historian Lyman Copeland Draper spent much of his career collecting information about Girty and other frontiersmen, and interviewed several who had known or encountered Girty.
-Among those interviewed were Elizabeth Turner who had been a captive of the Wyandot at the time Crawford was killed, and Girty's daughter Sarah.
-Access to the Draper collection and other primary sources has permitted authors such as Colin Calloway, David Barr and Phillip Hoffman to dispel many of the myths surrounding Girty, however, he remains a controversial figure.
+Recent scholarship has drawn on the textual evidence contained in the Wisconsin Historical Society's Draper Manuscript Collection to provide a more balanced and nuanced account of Girty's life.
+Historian Lyman Copeland Draper spent much of his career collecting information about Girty and other frontiersmen and interviewed several who had known or encountered Girty.
+Among those interviewed were Elizabeth Turner, who had been a captive of the Wyandot at the time Crawford was killed, and Girty's daughter, Sarah.
+Access to the Draper collection and other primary sources has permitted authors such as Colin Calloway, David Barr, and Phillip Hoffman to dispel many of the myths surrounding Girty, however, he remains a controversial figure.